puppetlabs/netdev_stdlib/README.md

 # OVERVIEW

-Netdev is a vendor-neutral network abstraction framework developed by Juniper Networks and contributed freely to the DevOps community
+NOTE:  NOT YET IN PUPPET-FORGE - Netdev is a vendor-neutral network abstraction framework developed by Juniper Networks and contributed freely to the DevOps community

 # EXAMPLE USAGE